juliankraft/WildtierSichtungsApp_documentation/README.md

 ### Repository Content

-This reository contains the code for report of the projext written in LaTeX using the template of the jurnal JOSIS in the folder `report`.
-And the code for creating the presentation using the reveal.js framework in the folder `presentation`.
+This reository contains the code for report of the project written in LaTeX using the template of the jurnal JOSIS in the folder and the code for creating the presentation using the reveal.js framework.
+The report is available as a PDF file in the root directory of the repository.
+And the presentation can be viewed online: [Presentation](https://wildtierapp.juliankraft.ch/presentation/).

 ### Repository Structure

-presentation/        # Source files for the presentation report/              # Source files for the report README.md            # Repository documentation
+presentation/        # Source files for the presentation report/              # Source files for the report report.pdf           # Compiled report
+README.md            # Repository documentation

 ### Additional Resources: